Income tax credits and reliefs

 Married couples or civil partners may be entitled to claim this credit if one spouse or civil partner works in the home caring for a dependent person.

-The Cycle to Work Scheme allows an employer to buy a new bicycle and bicycle safety equipment up to a value of €1,000 for employees.
+The Bike to Work Scheme allows an employer to buy a new bicycle and bicycle safety equipment up to a value of €1,000 for employees.
 Employees can then repay the purchase cost to their employer from their gross salary.

 The Start Your Own Business scheme gives relief from income tax for 2 years if you are a long-term unemployed person who starts a new business.